evilcos/xssor2/README.md

 Try it by yourself.

-## SCREENSHOTS

-Have a look at [screenshots](https://github.com/evilcos/xssor2/tree/master/screenshots)

 ## CHANGELOG

 ```
+UPDATE: 2020/02/05

+*.
+Compatible with Python 2 and Python 3.
+*.
+Compatible with Django 1.11.* and Django 3.0.*.
+*.
+Fix some bugs.

 UPDATE: 2018/07/29

 *.
-Compatible with HTTP and HTTPS
+Compatible with HTTP and HTTPS.

 UPDATE: 2017/09/23